Constant High Pitch Sound Driving You Mad

 The left C1-TVP shows 12.5mm.

-The objective of the treatment was to decrease the measurement in other words, increase the gap between the C1-TVP and the styloid process (on both sides).
+The objective of the treatment was to decrease the anterior displacement of the C1 and, in other words, increase the gap between the C1-TVP and the styloid process (on both sides).